jimmyluong5/Autonomous-Line-Following-Warehouse-Rover/README.md

 ### 2. Cardboard Prototype

-A temporary cardboard rover was constructed to test the complete drivetrain before moving to a permanent chassis.
+A temporary cardboard rover was constructed to test the complete prototype before moving to a permanent chassis.

 This prototype made it possible to verify